 While the look might not be as popular as it was a few decades ago, it can certainly still work depending on the room and the paper.
 The key is to erase the memories of the bright colors and geometric styles of the 70s, and the delicate florals of the 80's, and think in terms of contemporary colors, patterns and styles.
-In certain rooms a bold, graphic paper can look fabulous covering all the walls, while in other rooms a simple pattern or texture can create subtle interest.
+In certain rooms, a bold, graphic paper can look fabulous covering all the walls, while in other rooms a simple pattern or texture can create subtle interest.

 Cover Half the Wall

 Covering either the top or bottom half of a wall with wallpaper is a great way to get the look without overwhelming the space.
-(Ideally you'll want to separate the papered and non-papered halves with some time of architectural molding such as chair rail.)
+(Ideally, you'll want to separate the papered and non-papered halves with some time of architectural molding such as chair rail.)
 This is another look that was popular in decades past, but it still appears regularly in rooms that lean towards traditional styles.
-Particularly popular is to cover the top half of the wall with paper and have panelling on the bottom half.
+Particularly popular is to cover the top half of the wall with paper and have paneling on the bottom half.